 - Normal: No abnormalities were seen and you will be routinely recalled in three years’ time if aged under 71.

 - Recall for assessment: The film readers have identified an area of concern or change in the mammograms and further tests are required.
-You will be invited to attend the Park Centre for Breast Care within three weeks of the original mammogram.
+You will be invited to attend the West Sussex Breast Care Centre in Worthing within three weeks of the original mammogram.

 - Technical recall: For technical reasons, some images need to be repeated before they can be reported as ‘normal’ or ‘recall for assessment’.

-You will be invited to return to either the mobile unit or The Park Centre for Breast Care in Brighton The images will then be reported in the normal manner.
+You will be invited to return to either the mobile unit or the West Sussex Breast Care Centre in Worthing.
+The images will then be reported in the normal manner.

 Breast screening is a well woman service and approximately 95% of women who attend will get a normal result.

-Approximately 5% are called back to The Park Centre for Breast Care for further assessment.
+Approximately 5% are called back to Worthing for further assessment.
 For every five women recalled, four will receive a normal result.

 It is your choice whether or not you have breast screening.

-If you have any questions about what breast screening involves, please call us.
+If you have any questions about what breast screening involves, please call us on 01903 239757.